-Most components of our built environment have been designed and built based on an understanding of historic weather patterns which we know are changing.
-Climate change will bring environmental impacts that could physically threaten our built environment or challenge its ability to serve the needs of residents and businesses.
-What’s more, uncertainty about the exact nature of the climate changes and environmental impacts we will see in the future is making it harder for architects or engineers to confidently design systems that will last for their intended lifespan.
+Most of our existing buildings and infrastructure were designed and built on the basis of historic weather patterns, which we know are changing.
+Climate change will bring environmental impacts that could physically threaten our built environment or significantly challenge its ability to serve the needs of residents and businesses.
+What’s more, uncertainty about the exact nature and extent of future climate changes and environmental impacts is making it harder for architects or engineers to confidently design systems that will last for their intended lifespan.

 Around the world, flood events have been increasing in both frequency and intensity.

-In the Basin, more frequent intense rainstorms, increased glacier melt, and more rain falling on frozen ground or snow are all projected for the future and increase the risk of flooding.
+Looking to the future, this region can expect more frequent intense rainstorms, increased glacier melt, and more rain falling on frozen ground or snow, increasing the risk of flooding.
 The potential for landslides also increases when sloped areas get saturated by heavy rainfall.

 Rural areas and small urban centres can be devastated in a flood.
-This can include loss or damage to homes and businesses, contaminated wells, and flooded septic systems.
+This can include loss or damage to homes and businesses, contaminated wells, flooded septic systems, and washouts on roads and bridges.
 Rebuilding may not always be an option because of future flood risk.
 These events also cause short- and longer-term social and mental health impacts.

 A low snowpack, long periods of hot and dry weather, and a delay in seasonal rainfall can all lead to drought.